Table of Contents

 Is It Now Harder to Get Life Insurance Coverage Due to the Pandemic?

 And because of the pandemic, getting a policy could be more difficult or it could take longer to get approved — especially if you've had COVID-19.
 This is also true if you're in a high-risk category or have recently traveled to a COVID hot spot.
-People in the high-risk category can include individuals with multiple comorbidities, such as diabetes, heart disease, kidney disease or a history of organ transplants.
-COVID hot spots are areas within or outside of the U.S. that have a high rate of COVID transmission.

-Though policies vary by insurer, there have been reports of some insurers delaying application decisions or imposing a 30-day waiting period before someone can apply for coverage.
-A waiting period may also apply if someone tested positive for COVID but wasn't hospitalized.
+Though policies vary by insurer, there have been reports of some insurers delaying application decisions or imposing a 30-day waiting period before someone can apply for coverage.5 A waiting period may also apply if someone tested positive for COVID but wasn't hospitalized.
 Some insurers have also asked applicants to provide additional medical records and other information to prove they are now negative of the virus and have fully recovered.
 Depending on the life insurance company, people who have traveled to a COVID hot spot may also have to wait until 30 days after they return home before they can apply for coverage.

 If you're planning to apply for life insurance any time in the near future, you'll need to weigh all these considerations and likely apply for coverage before you travel to prevent potential delays during the application process.